Muirfield/pmimporter/README.md

   - Imports chunks into existing maps.
 	- Added PHP7 compatibility
 	- Initial LevelDB support
+	- Can now output Anvil worlds
+	- This release only supported on LINUX.
 * 1.5upd2: Update
   - Added new blocks since 0.10
 * 1.5upd1: Bugfix